 Why the Poor Performance?

-Of course, planning for LGBT couples can be even more daunting, since their circumstances often differ in dramatic ways from those in which heterosexuals find themselves.
-LGBT individuals still tend to marry at later ages than many straight people, and that can cause them to have dramatically different planning needs than younger straight or gay people.
-Since gay marriage is a fairly recent phenomenon, many LGBT couples have not had the advantages afforded to them by competent estate planning experts who could have helped them better prepare their finances to endure economic turmoil or unforeseen calamity.
+Of course, planning for LGBTQ couples can be even more daunting, since their circumstances often differ in dramatic ways from those in which heterosexuals find themselves.
+LGBTQ individuals still tend to marry at later ages than many straight people, and that can cause them to have dramatically different planning needs than younger straight or gay people.
+Since gay marriage is a fairly recent phenomenon, many LGBTQ couples have not had the advantages afforded to them by competent estate planning experts who could have helped them better prepare their finances to endure economic turmoil or unforeseen calamity.

 Estate Planning is Essential